teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 Before searching, try to identify the "class" of goods and services applicable to your trademark.
 The trademark ["International Class"](http://www.uspto.gov/trademarks/notices/international.jsp) system tries to categorize all possible goods and services into 45 classes.

-Remember that the USPTO charges a fee of about $300 per class, as well as renewal fees per class.
+**To do: Common Classes for Tech Products**

+Some common classes for tech startups are:

+- Class 09 - Software
+- Class 42 -
+- Class 44 -
+-

 <a href="/images/tm-app/6-search-goods-services.png"><img src="/images/tm-app/6-search-goods-services.png" class="big-image"></a>

+**Extra Fees:** The USPTO charges an extra application fee of about $300 per class.
+After your registration, they will charge you renewal fees per class.
+These renewal fees come at year 5, and then every 10 years after registration.

 - - -